-However, because the public defender offices in Shelby and Davidson counties predated the creation of TDPDC, state funding for those offices is statutorily required to increase at the same percentage rate as the state-funding increases given to TDPDC (though a significant amount of funding for these two offices remains county-based).
+The public defender offices in Shelby and Davidson counties both existed prior to the creation of the TDPDC, and the counties contribute a significant amount of funding to the operations of their respective offices.
+State funding for the public defender offices in Shelby and Davison counties is statutorily required to increase at the same percentage rate as the state funding increases to other districts.

-Additionally, although the State of Tennessee funds prosecutors throughout the state (called “district attorney generals”), local jurisdictions may augment that state prosecution funding if they so choose.
-However, Tenn.
-Code Ann. § 16-2-518 requires that any “increase in local funding for positions or office expense for the district attorney general shall be accompanied by an increase in funding of seventy-five percent (75%) of the increase in funding to the office of the public defender in such district for the purpose of indigent criminal defense.”
-Knox County (Knoxville) is one of the few jurisdictions in the Tennessee that augments its state funding through the “75% rule.”
+The State of Tennessee funds prosecutors (called “district attorney generals”) throughout the state.
+Local jurisdictions may augment that state prosecution funding if they so choose, however Tennessee statutes require that any “increase in local funding for positions or office expense for the district attorney general shall be accompanied by an increase in funding of seventy-five percent (75%) of the increase in funding to the office of the public defender in such district for the purpose of indigent criminal defense.”
+Knox County (Knoxville) is one of the few jurisdictions that augments its state funding through the “75% rule.”
 More than a quarter of the budget of the Knox County Community Law Office is local funding.

-The same court rule delineates how such attorneys will be compensated.
-Attorneys can bill the court $40 per hour for out-of-court case preparation and $50 per hour for in-court work, though total compensation cannot exceed pre-set limits (e.g., the maximum an attorney can bill for a juvenile delinquency case is $1,000).
-Though the local judge is responsible for approving the voucher – and for approving case-related expenses – the state Administrative Office of Courts (AOC) pays the attorney out of state funds.
+Appointed private attorneys can bill the court $40 per hour for out-of-court case preparation and $50 per hour for in-court work, though total compensation cannot exceed pre-set limits (e.g., the maximum an attorney can bill for a juvenile delinquency case is $1,000).
+The local judge is responsible for approving case-related expenses and for approving the voucher, and state Administrative Office of Courts (AOC) pays the attorney out of state funds.

 Source of data: original research conducted by Sixth Amendment Center staff.